Multi-task and few-shot learning in virtual flow metering: Empirical study

 As mentioned, it is commonly believed that data-driven VFMs require large amounts of data to perform well \cite{Bikmukhametov2020}.
 Thus, applying a data-driven VFM to wells with few observations provides an interesting case for few-shot learning.
 In this section, we apply our proposed few-shot learning strategy to the soft sensing problem of virtual flow metering on a large industrial dataset.
 The result is a VFM strategy which, given a sufficiently large dataset gathered from many wells, provides accurate predictions for new wells, even when the number of data points from the new well can be counted on one hand.

 In the following, a single petroleum well constitutes a unit.
 The soft sensor that results from applying our proposed model as a VFM is similar to those used in \cite{Sandnes2021, Hotvedt2022} to perform multi-task learning across wells.
+Another relevant work is \cite{Grimstad2021}, which includes an investigation of noise models for neural network-based VFMs.
 However, the few-shot learning experiments conducted in this work consider a different learning problem and data availability regime than those presented in said works.
 Our model architecture also differs by its somewhat less problem-specific architecture as well as its inclusion of a learnable precision parameter which is unique for each unit.
-Finally, we conduct our study on a larger number of wells than previous studies; to our knowledge, our case study is the largest one in the VFM literature which uses real production data, in terms of the number of wells.
+Finally, we conduct our study on a larger number of wells than previous studies.
+Studies in the literature typically concern the modeling of a single well \cite{Nemoto2023, Akhiiartdinov2023, Staff2020}.
+Our model architecture, in contrast, is applied jointly to 80 different petroleum wells.
+To our knowledge, our case study is the largest one in the VFM literature which uses real production data, in terms of the number of wells (including earlier work on multi-task learning \cite{Sandnes2021}).